strmprivacy/docs/docs/04-reference/01-cli-reference/strm/auth/login.md

 ### Options

 ```
   -h, --help              help for login
-  -n, --non-interactive strm auth login --remote   is the current host a headless system, without access to a browser?
+  -n, --non-interactive   is the current host a headless system, without access to a browser?
 If true, use strm auth login --remote
   -r, --remote            should the current host act as a remote login for a headless system?
 If true, an authorization code flow result will be printed, that can be used for the non-interactive target host.
 ```

 ### Options inherited from parent commands